dfki-ric/pytransform3d/doc/source/user_guide/transformations.rst

 **Pros**

-* More compact than the matrix representation and less susceptible to round-off errors.
-* Compact representation.
+* Representation: compact.

 **Cons**

-* Separation of translation and rotation component.
-Both have to be handled individually.
+* Supported operation: translation and rotation component are separated and have to be handled individually.

 ----------------
 Screw Parameters